GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/03.621-630/08.Stand-Up-for-Jesus/docs.md

 ---
+title: |
-title: 628.
-Stand Up for Jesus
+    628. Stand Up for Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 628.
+Stand Up for Jesus.
+Stand up!  stand up for Jesus!
+Ye soldiers of the cross; Lift high his royal banner, It must not suffer loss: From vict'ry unto vict'ry.
+His army shall he lead.
+Till ev'ry foe is vanquished, And Christ is Lord indeed.
+    keywords:  |
-    keywords: Christ in Song, Stand Up for Jesus, Stand up! stand up for Jesus!,
+        Christ in Song, adventhymnals, advent hymnals, Stand Up for Jesus, Stand up! stand up for Jesus!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 628. STAND UP FOR JESUS
+####  Christ in Song,

 ```txt
 1.